How to Stop Procrastination and Move towards Action

 How to Stop Procrastination: The Big, the Bad, the Boring

-If you think about the things that you procrastinate on, they are likely to be come in three flavors - big, bad or boring tasks.
-Often overcoming procrastination starts with understanding why we procrastinate , and then applying the right technique on the big, bad, or boring tasks.
+If you think about the things that you procrastinate on, they are likely to be come in three flavors - BIG, BAD or BORING tasks.
+Often identifying the task as big, bad or boring can help you to develop actionable strategies tied to that specific cause.

 1. Overcome Procrastination on 'The Big' tasks